-Movie and television stars get to play human heroes all the time, but there’s nothing quite like when a pup saves the day.
 Hero dogs have a special place in our hearts.
-Their names stay in our memories more than most people heroes, and we connect to them on a deep emotional level.
+Their names stay in our memories more than a lot of people heroes, and we connect to them on a deep emotional level.
 We want dogs to live happily ever after and get the praise they deserve for always being there for us.
-Here are 10 of the best dog heroes of film and television that we know and love.

-Lassie might be the most famous dog in the world.
-Certainly she’s the world’s most famous Collie.
-You might be familiar with the television show Lassie, which was based on the Lassie films, which were based on a Lassie novel, which was based on a Lassie short story.
-Lassie was known for saving her boy from dangerous situations by running off to get help or swooping in to take care of business with her agility and intelligence.
-The show is one of the longest running primetime series in U.S. history, and Lassie has continued to appear in shows, movies, and promotional materials to this day.
+Most of us know Lassie best for saving her boy from dangerous situations by running off to get help or swooping in to take care of business with her agility and intelligence.
+The show is still one of the longest running primetime series in US history, and Lassie has continued to appear in shows, movies, and promotional materials to this day.

 2. Old Yeller